SaiRam-quant/quant-risk-models/README.md

 Welcome!
 This repository contains practical risk models used in portfolio risk management, implemented using Python.

----

 ## 🧠 Project 1: Value at Risk (VaR) – Monte Carlo Simulation

-This notebook estimates **1-day VaR** using a Monte Carlo approach:
+This model estimates potential loss using a 1-day Monte Carlo simulation.

-- Simulates 100,000 possible daily returns
-- Uses normal distribution based on daily mean and volatility
-- Calculates **95% and 99% Value at Risk**
-- Visualizes the simulated loss distribution with VaR markers

-📁 File: `VaR_MonteCarlo_Sai.ipynb`

-📈 Sample Output:
+We model daily returns as normally distributed and simulate 10,000 paths.

+### Assumptions:
+- Initial Portfolio: ₹10,00,000
+- Annual Return: 12%
+- Annual Volatility: 20%
+- Time Horizon: 1 day
+- Simulations: 10,000
+- Model: Geometric Brownian Motion

+### Insights:
+- Simulated 1-day loss using lognormal paths
-VaR 95% ≈ ₹34,010
+- VaR 95% = ₹34,010 → 5% chance of losing more than this in a day
-VaR 99% ≈ ₹47,452
+- VaR 99% = ₹47,452 → 1% chance of worse loss

 ## 🧠 Project 2: Option Greeks – Delta, Gamma, Vega